dulnan/artboard-deluxe/docs/create-artboard/canvas.md

 # Canvas

+You can render your artboard using a canvas.
+For this you can pass in the `<canvas>` element as the root element when creating an artboard instance.

-Allows rendering of the artboard as a canvas.
-Note the class does not actually render anything on the canvas, it only manages the interactions and calculates the offset and scale.
+Note that the library does not actually render anything on the canvas, it only manages the interactions and calculates the offset and scale.

 ## Requirements